mv-2112/canonical-openstack-docs/how-to/operations/maintenance-mode.rst

 Overview
 --------

-Maintenance mode helps protecting the cluster from potentially disruptive maintenance operations.
-It is particularly useful when an operator needs to manually perform tasks on a node that may pose a risk of failure or data loss.
+Maintenance mode helps by protecting the cluster from potentially disruptive maintenance operations.
+It is useful for performing maintenance tasks on a node that may result in a loss of data or disrupt running services such as firmware upgrades.

 Before proceeding, refer to the :doc:`Maintenance Mode </explanation/maintenance-mode>` to understand its functionality and impact.